Support estimation in high-dimensional heteroscedastic mean regression: Proofs: Main steps

-We start with some technical preparations, where we extend results from \citet{Fan2017} to the pseudo Huber loss function $\l_\alpha$.
+The proofs of the lemmas in this and the next subsection, which extend results from \citet{Fan2017} to the pseudo Huber loss function $\l_\alpha$ are provided in the supplement, Section A.1.
 See also \citet[Section 5]{Fan2017} for similar extensions to the Cantoni loss function \citep{catoni2012challenging}.
-The proofs of the lemmas in this section are provided in the supplement, Section \ref{sec:proofprep}.
-To start, straightforward differentiation gives